BaumannDaniel/ontime-cli/README.md

 #### REMOVE

-Remove a player by its id.
+Remove a device by its id.

 ```
 remove [subject_id]